|

 Red Acrylic Colors

-Starting left to right in these reds is Liquitex Primary Red, Plaid FolkArt Apple Red, Plaid FolkArt Engine Red, Liquitex Alizarin, and then Plaid FolkArt Cardinal Red.
+Starting left to right in these reds are Liquitex Primary Red, Plaid FolkArt Apple Red, Plaid FolkArt Engine Red, Liquitex Alizarin, and then Plaid FolkArt Cardinal Red.

 Red acrylic paint colors swatches